Guy's and St. Thomas' Charity Logo

 Our impact investing: one year on

-For centuries, our predecessors managed the Charity’s growing assets to make an impact on people’s health in what are today the London boroughs of Lambeth and Southwark.
+For centuries, our predecessors managed the Foundation’s growing assets to make an impact on people’s health in what are today the London boroughs of Lambeth and Southwark.

 Early last year, we decided to build on that by aligning our investing more closely with our charitable work.
 We allocated £40 million (5% of our endowment) to investments that improve health in the UK as well as giving us competitive financial returns.